nadams2ncsu/containerized-long-read-local-assembly/README.md

 - assembled contigs (`.gfa and .fa`)
 - alignment of assembled contigs to the reference genome (`.bam`)

-## Container
+## Docs
-The software environment is defined using a custom Singularity/Apptainer definition file included in this repository.
+Contains the definition file and steps for building the `lr_local_assembly.sif` file as well as miscellaneous notes for the workflow.